dicaso/apetype/README.md

 This is just the initial setup of this project, but already having a basic working implementation.
 In the future different inherited `ConfigBase` classes should be mergeable to make a argparse parser with subparsers.

-## Todo
+## Features

-    - ReportTask that automatically makes report and can inject report.print as print
-      - ReportTask run method returns dict with tabs, figures etc to make section
-    - autorun option for tasks
-    - task run method can take list of subtasks to run including optional subtasks
-    - write tests (ideally also functionality to automate writing task tests)
     - a class that inherits from the task to test, but also from testcase mixin the mixin contains test data for everything that needs to be tested
-      - generator to create a range of testcases based on a range of attribute values
+      - TODO generator to create a range of testcases based on a range of attribute values
-    - subparser functionality
-    - search a package for all defined settings classes and offer automated CLI interface
+    - TODO search a package for all defined ConfigBase classes and offer automated CLI interface
-    - inherit dependency settings in task class